cyprich/cyprich/README.md

 - 👋 Hi, I’m **@yungcypo**
 - 🌍 I'm from Prievidza, Slovakia
 - 👶 I was born in 2003
-- 👀 I’m interested in Python and a bit in HTML and C++
+- 📗 Python - intermediate level
+- 📙 HTML, CSS and JavaScript - beginner level
 - 💞️ Feel free to email me to collaborate on anything
 - 📫 How to reach me - cypooriginal@gmail.com
 <!---🌱 I’m currently learning Python and C++ --->